 Company Ownership –

 Owning a racehorse can offer positive benefits for a business.
-To see your horse win a race is truly the ultimate thrill and with the opportunity to win prize money, the privileges and the benefits of owning a racehorse make corporate ownership a lucrative investment opportunity, in addition the initial costs may be allowable against tax.
+To see your horse win a race is truly the ultimate thrill and with the opportunity to win prize money, the privileges and the benefits of owning a racehorse make corporate ownership a lucrative investment opportunity.
 Company ownership can generate a sense of team spirit, ensure involvement amongst staff members and can be a powerful promotional tool.

 Providing the horse is not already named, you may wish to base the name of your horse on that of your company or a product that the company manufactures thereby ensuring effective and repetitive brand exposure.

-A morning on the gallops or a day out at the races to see your horse run provides an opportunity for client entertainment and is an effective method of developing client relationships.
+A morning on the gallops or a day out at the races to see your horse run provides an opportunity for client entertainment and is an effective method of developing client relations.

 You can lease a horse from an existing owner or breeder.
 The horse will run in your name and you will be liable for all training fees and entry fees but you will also receive an agreed percentage of any prize money won.
 Lease terms vary but it is sometimes possible to negotiate an option whereby you can purchase the horse at any time during the agreed lease term for a previously fixed valuation.